 - Total Fat: 0 grams

-- Total Carbs: Zero grams *Nutrition from the included rice, not available.
+- Total Carbs: 0 grams *nutrition from the included rice, not available

 - Total Protein: 9 grams

-Valley Food Storage offers emergency food kits that feed four people two-three meals per day.
+Valley Food Storage offers emergency food kits that can easily feed four people about two to three meals per day.
 They also offer individual buckets so that you can add food in quantities that meet your preparedness plans.

-- Combo Kits— Prepare using water.
-Each kit ranges from a one-month supply to a full year’s worth of food for a family of four.
-Expect balanced meals with either entrée or breakfast with fruit or vegetable or both.
-They also offer individual buckets that help to customize an emergency food supply and are optimum for long-term storage.
-Shelf life is 25-years.
+- Combo Kits: Each kit ranges from a one-month supply to a full year’s worth of food for a family of four.
+Expect balanced meals with either entrée or breakfast with fruits, vegetables, or both.
+They also offer individual buckets that let you customize your emergency food kit without having to worry about long-term storage.
+Shelf life is 25 years.